stephrdev/django-tapeforms/docs/installation.rst

 Installation
 ============

+django-tapeforms supports Python 3 only and requires at least Django 1.11 (because of the template based widget rendering).
+No other dependencies are required.

-Simply install the latest stable package using the command
+To start, simply install the latest stable package using the command

 .. code-block:: shell